nice-game-hints/deponia-doomsday/05-elysium-two/040-get-points.md

 Oh, one point short.
 But the points are memorized in the computer to the next day.

 # But I don't have next day!
 Oh, right.
-Maybe you should [get access to the computer first](030-access-computer.md).
+Maybe you should [get access to the computer core first](030-access-computer.md).

 # I have access
 Right, now.
 How could the computer remember your already collected points after the time reset?